tu-delft-library/file_naming_and_folder_organisation/book/part3/part3.md

   </div>
 </center><br>

+A directory tree has to do with how are the drives on a computer organised.
 Let's break down the concept of a directory tree using a simple analogy: imagine a directory tree as a family tree.
 Just as a family tree starts with a common ancestor and branches out to show different family members, a directory tree starts with a single "root" and branches out to show various directories and subdirectories, each containing files or additional directories.

 - <b>The Root Node:</b> This is the top-most directory in the hierarchy, and it’s the starting point for all directories and files on your computer.
 Everything branches off from here.
 Just like the topmost ancestor (such as a grandparent), it is the starting point for the family tree.
 On Windows, the root directory is represented as ‘C:\’, and on Unix-based systems like macOS or Linux, it’s represented as ‘/’.